 The main representatives are:

 Jacopo Strada, born Mantua 1507, died Prague 1588.
 Art buyer for the Habsburgs and the Bavarian court, artist, architect, writer, numismatist.
-Subject of a famous portrait by Titian.
-I’ll post a detailed biography separately (so far, only biographies in German are available on Wikipedia etc.).
+Subject of a famous portrait by Titian, below and in his Wikipedia entry.

 Jacopo’s children: Paulo, Octavio, Martino, Lavina, Sicilia, Tobias.
 Octavio Strada (1550-1606) followed in his father’s footsteps and served as art buyer to Rudolf II.
-Also subject of a portrait, by Tintoretto.
+Also subject of a portrait, by Tintoretto (below).
 However, Jacopo’s testament (available on http://documenta.rudolphina.org/ disinherits Octavio in favour of the much younger illegitimate son Tobias Strada.

 Octavio’s children (Jacopo’s grandchildren): Anna Maria, also known as Katharina Strada (1579-1629), mistress to Rudolf II., Carolus, Octavianus Junior.

-Octavio Junior ended up in France where he married Catherine Hoeufft, daughter of Dutch engineer Christophe Hoeufft, and their descendants became quite successful in France, where the male line were later known as the "Marquis de Strada d'Arosberg".
+Octavio Junior ended up in France where he married Catherine Hoeufft, daughter of Dutch engineer Christophe Hoeufft and became wealthy through his involvement in wetland drainage programmes.
+Their descendants became quite successful in France , where the male line were later known as the "Marquis de Strada d'Arosberg".

 Giovanni da Strada, from the village of Strada, near Florence, who was young Boccaccio’s tutor, and Giovanni’s son: